 Alberta and Food Safety

-Alberta is one of the provinces in Canada that hold food safety and sanitation at a very high regard.
+Alberta is one of the provinces in Canada that hold Food Safety Certification in Edmonton and sanitation at a very high regard.
 There is actually a public health act that is targeted towards Food Regulation in Alberta, governing all food establishments and the food service workers they employ.
 Section 31 of the act requires that all food establishments in the province have members of the staff trained in food safety and sanitation.
 These staff members (at least one) should always be present in the establishment.

 - A supervisor trained in food safety must be present when there are six or more staff members on duty.